 - Once those are incorporated, sprinkle in your dry ingredients a little at a time: flour, baking soda, and salt.

-The absolute hardest part of this is waiting for these bad boys to cool.
+The absolute hardest part of this is waiting for these to cool.
 If you sneak out a square right out of the oven, it will be gooey and doughy and fall apart.
 As they cool they continue to set up.
 If you’re going to serve them before they’ve cooled all the way, I suggest putting them in a bowl with ice cream on top.